de-Boer-Lab/Genomic-API-for-Model-Evaluation/docs/source/Building_Modules/index.rst

 ------------------------------
 P: Hi my name is "Predictor"!
 My job is to wait and listen for a "Evaluator" to ask me to do something.

 E: Hello I'm an "Evaluator"!
-I'm sending you a request file, could you please predict the accessbility of these sequences?
+I'm sending you a request file, could you please predict the accessibility of these sequences?

 P: Sure thing :) One moment please...